-We offer you the opportunity to advertise for free at our website so companies, young designers, entrepreneurs and communication agencies have access to it quickly and easily in order to implement their pop ups, product presentations, showrooms, events, meetings, etc.
+We offer you the opportunity to advertise your space for free on our website so that brands, young designers, entrepreneurs and communication agencies have access to it in a quick and easy way to then make their own pop-ups, product presentations, showrooms, events, meetings, etc.

 In an easy and simplified way, the process of invoicing a Go-PopUp related activity consists of three phases:

 First, Go-PopUp issues and sends an invoice to the User as “Management fee” expenses (5% of the amount of the assignment), itemising the VAT, plus the amount of the space assignment as booking object without itemising the VAT.

 Second, the Owner of the space issues an invoice to the User for the amount of the space assignment, itemising the VAT.
 This invoice is sent to Go-PopUp, so we have a record and we can send it to the User.

 Third, Go-PopUp issues a final invoice, in this case to the Owner, for the "Owner Management fee", itemising the VAT (15% of the amount of the assignment).

 Through this process, we ensure both parties an optimal management.